 What Is the Front End of a WordPress Website?

-The front end of your WordPress website includes everything your visitors see when visiting the site.
-This includes all of your content, including the posts and pages you have created.
+The front end of your WordPress website refers to everything your visitors (also called end users) see when visiting the site.
+This includes your website design and all of your content, such as the posts and pages you have created.

 Who Can See the Front End of Your Website?

-What Is the Difference Between Front End and Backend?
+What Is the Difference Between Front End and Back End in WordPress?

-You can think of it like the front door and back door to a restaurant.
+Think of it like the front door and back door to a restaurant.
 The front door is where customers enter so they can order food and be seated.
-The back door is where the restaurant owner and other staff enter, and gives access to the kitchen, offices, and storerooms that customers will never see.
+The back door is where the restaurant owner and other staff enter the kitchen, offices, and storerooms.

 A person’s user role will determine which sections of the backend can be accessed as well as the tasks they are permitted to perform.